MurrayIII/UnicodeMathML/playground/help.md

 | Ctrl+z  | Undo |
 ## Symbol galleries
 Unicode has [almost all math symbols](https://www.unicode.org/reports/tr25/) in use today.
-The symbol galleries located below the input and output windows contain the most common math symbols.
+The symbol galleries located at the bottom of the web page contain the most common math symbols.
 You can enter a symbol in a gallery by clicking on it or by typing its control word as described in the _Entering symbols_ section above.

 Hovering over a symbol displays information about the symbol, specifically the Unicode code point, name, and block, as well as a LaTeX control word for entering the symbol and the symbol's math class.
 The symbol's Unicode category is defined in [Table 4-4](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-4/#G124142) of the Unicode Standard and the symbol's math class is defined in the comments of [MathClass.txt](https://www.unicode.org/Public/math/revision-15/MathClass-15.txt), a file for Unicode Technical Report #25: _Unicode Support for Mathematics_.